Information for patients

 You may experience some backache or mild period type pains prior to your admission to Delivery Suite.
 This can be helped by taking paracetamol.
 If the discomfort worsens or if you have any vaginal bleeding, telephone the Delivery Suite and ask to speak to a Midwife who will be able to give you advice.

-What will happen at The Delivery Suite?
+What will happen on the Snowdrop Suite?

 You will be welcomed by a Midwife who will be caring for you and your birth partner.
 You will be orientated to the ward and your room and given time to settle in.